mcinglis/c-style/readme.md

 #### Don't comment what the code says, or what it could say

 If there's bad naming or bad design that you can fix, fix it.
 Don't use comments to conceal such mistakes.
-Keep in mind, this rule doesn't mean you shouldn't *explain* what the code says: you definitely should, if it's not obvious.
+That said, if it's not obvious, please *explain* what the code says.

-Also, you definitely should write comments if bad naming or bad design is forced upon you.
-In that case, if your project heavily depends on that bad interface, consider writing a wrapper around it to improve it. (if you do, please release it!)
+You definitely should write comments if bad naming or bad design is forced upon you.
+Also, if your project heavily depends on that bad interface, consider writing a wrapper around it to improve it. (if you do, please release it!)